gavinlaking/vedeu/docs/views.md

 ### Deferred View

-The deferred view DSL for Vedeu is accessed via `Vedeu.view` or `Vedeu.views`.
+The deferred view DSL for Vedeu is accessed via `Vedeu.views`.
 This approach writes the content defined to the 'back' buffer(s) for the interface(s) concerned.
 It will become the front when your application triggers the refresh event for the interface(s).

 As you can see by comparing the examples above to these below, the immediate render simply wraps what is already here in the deferred view.
 Again, more